EmergeTools/emerge-android/snapshots/README.md

-# 🛰️ Emerge Snapshots
+# 🛰️ Emerge Snapshot Testing

-An all-in-one Android screenshot testing solution.
+An all-in-one Android snapshot testing solution.

 **⚠️ Emerge snapshots are currently in an experimental state and are subject to breaking changes.**

 ## Features

 - Automatically generate snapshots of composable previews.
-- Built-in support for Activity & View screenshotting.
+- Built-in support for Activity & View snapshotting.
 - Gradle plugin for easy setup & helper tasks (see below for full documentation).

 ## Quickstart